 Program of Study

 For students pursuing a B.A. degree, the Linguistics department offers several options for majoring and minoring in Linguistics, as well as innovative general education courses.
 A Linguistics major can focus purely on linguistics, or combine Linguistics with another field or language.
 There are several interdisciplinary majors in which the study of Linguistics forms a significant part of the curriculum.
 It is also possible to major in linguistics alone or to minor in linguistics.
-If you are interested in discussing majoring or minoring in linguistics, or have questions about any undergraduate Linguistics courses, please make an appointment with the Undergraduate Program Director, or stop by during office hours.
+If you are interested in discussing majoring in linguistics, or have questions about any undergraduate Linguistics courses, please contact the Undergraduate Program Director, or stop by during office hours.
+If you are interested in minoring in linguistics, please contact our current Minors Advisor, Magda Oiry.

 Certificate in American English Linguistics